Roger Federer, from Mr Angry to Mr Perfect

 In his career, he has been at the top of the pile for 302 weeks.

-Federer also has seven Wimbledons — a mark he shares with Sampras — five US Opens and a single French Open.
+Federer now has eight Wimbledons, breaking the tie of seven he shared with Pete Sampras since 2012, five US Opens and a single French Open.

 He has won 26 Masters, a 2008 Olympic doubles gold medal with close friend Stan Wawrinka and a Davis Cup victory for Switzerland in 2014.